markets/jekyll-timeago/README.md

 Jekyll-Timeago
 ==============
 Custom and simple implementation of `timeago` date filter.
-Futures and personalization are also supported.
+Futures and personalization (level of detail) supported.

 In fact, `jekyll-timeago` is an extension of [Liquid](https://github.com/Shopify/liquid) filters, so you can use it in all your Liquid templates.